Magnetism induced by nonlocal spin-entangled electrons in a superconducting spin-valve: Model and formula

 where $\hat{H}(y)=H_e\hat{\textbf{1}}-h_z(y)\hat{\sigma}_{z}-h_{x}(y)\hat{\sigma}_{x}$ and $\hat{\textbf{1}}$ is the unity matrix.
 Besides, $\hat{u}_n(y)=[u_{n\uparrow}(y), u_{n\downarrow}(y)]^T$ and $\hat{v}_n(y)=[v_{n\uparrow}(y), v_{n\downarrow}(y)]^{T}$ are quasiparticle and quasihole wave functions, respectively.

-To acquire the local magnetic moment and the time dependent triplet amplitude functions, we solve the BdG equation~(\ref{BdG}) by Bogoliubov's self-consistent field method~\cite{PGdeGennes,JBKetterson,KlausHalterman,HaoMeng}.
-The $NSF_1F_2$ junction is placed in a one-dimensional square potential well with infinitely high walls, then the corresponding quasiparticle amplitudes can be expanded in terms of a set of basis vectors of the stationary states~\cite{LDLandau}, $u_{n\alpha}(\vec{r})=\sum_{q}u^{\alpha}_{nq}\zeta_{q}(y)$ and $v_{n\alpha}(\vec{r})=\sum_{q}v^{\alpha}_{nq}\zeta_{q}(y)$ with $\zeta_{q}(y)=\sqrt{2/L}\sin(q{\pi}y/L)$.
-Here $q$ is a positive integer and $L$=$L_{N}$+$L_S$+$L_{1}$+$L_{2}$.
+To acquire the characteristics of the physical quantities in the system, we solve the BdG equation~(\ref{BdG}) by Bogoliubov's self-consistent field method~\cite{PGdeGennes,JBKetterson,KlausHalterman,HaoMeng}.
+The $NSF_1F_2$ junction is placed in a one-dimensional square potential well with infinitely high walls, then the corresponding quasiparticle amplitudes can be expanded in terms of a set of basis vectors of the stationary states~\cite{LDLandau}, $u_{n\alpha}(y)=\sum_{p}u^{\alpha}_{np}\zeta_{p}(y)$ and $v_{n\alpha}(y)=\sum_{p}v^{\alpha}_{np}\zeta_{p}(y)$ with $\zeta_{p}(y)=\sqrt{2/L}\sin(p{\pi}y/L)$.
+Here $p$ is a positive integer and $L=L_{N}+L_S+L_{1}+L_{2}$.
 The pair potential in the BdG equation~(\ref{BdG}) satisfies the self-consistency condition~\cite{PGdeGennes}

-where $T$ is the temperature, and the superconducting coupling parameter $g(y)$ exists solely inside the superconducting region.
+where $k_B$ and $T$ are the Boltzmann constant and the temperature, respectively.
+The superconducting oupling parameter $g(y)$ will be taken to be constant in the superconducting region and zero elsewhere.
 The primed sum is over the eigenstates within range $|E_n|\leq\omega_{D}$, where $\omega_{D}$ is the Debye cutoff energy.
-The matrix elements of equation~(\ref{BdG}) are then written as
+The matrix elements in equation~(\ref{BdG}) are then written as

 where $\varepsilon_{\bot}$ in equation~(\ref{EqHe}) is the continuous energy in the transverse direction.
 The BdG equation~(\ref{BdG}) is solved by an iterative schedule.
 One first starts from the stepwise approximation for the pair potential and iterations are performed until the change in value obtained for $\Delta(y)$ does not exceed a small threshold value.